thornboo/hitsz-connect-verge/README.md

 >
 > 1. Username and password are the same as the ones you use to log in to the [Unified Identity Authentic Platform](https://ids.hit.edu.cn)
 > 2. If the download speed is slow, you can try using [gh-proxy](https://gh-proxy.com) to download.
+> 3. Linux version only supports building from source as of now.

 ### Method 1: Downloading pre-built binaries